Common, Karriem Riggins, Robert Glasper And Brandy Unite On 'Optimistic'

 Glasper had previously teased that he was back in the studio with Brandy following their work on his 2013 album, Black Radio 2, but this was not what I expected.
 "Optimistic" will definitely come in handy to recharge our personal batteries in 2018.

-August Greene's self-titled debut album will be available March 9 as an Amazon Music exclusive.
+August Greene's self-titled debut album will be available March 9 as an Amazon Original.